 Having established that the pandemic had large negative consequences for both households' economic outcomes and female well-being in India, we turn to understanding the relationship between containment intensity and these outcomes.
-We first document variation in our containment measure and show that it is not correlated with pre-pandemic characteristics that could impact the outcomes we measure.
-We also find no association with our overall phone survey response rate and containment policies.
+We first document variation in our containment measure, validate it using an alternative data source, and show that it is not correlated with response rates or pre-pandemic characteristics that could impact the outcomes we measure.
 We then report estimates of the relationship between containment and contemporaneous economic, nutritional, and female well-being measures.
-Finally, we show that the point estimates are not sensitive to the inclusion of district-level controls for case rates and deaths.
+Finally, we show that the point estimates are not sensitive to the inclusion of district level controls for case rates and deaths.